 I've attended several different artist meetups so far:

-- I've gathered a few people for our first Rijeka SketchCrawl
+- I've gathered a few people for the first Rijeka SketchCrawl, and several more times

 - I hosted NaNoWriMo Write-Ins in my apartment for the past two years, and

 - recently one of my best friends started organizing a monthly meet-up of a creative collective called "The Hauntlings".

 If you never attended such a creative gathering, here's what you might be missing out on.